-FractalDx spin-off
+Verici Dx (FractalDx) spin-off

-We have an exclusive license to FractalDx, a technology portfolio of diagnostic and prognostic products in-licensed from Mount Sinai since late-2018.
+We held exclusive license to FractalDx, a technology portfolio of diagnostic and prognostic products in-licensed from Mount Sinai since late-2018.
 The FractalDx technology is based principally on sequencing biomarkers from a patient's blood using widely available instrument platforms.
 We have been developing two products from the portfolio: a prognostic test performed prior to kidney transplant to predict which transplant recipients are most at risk of acute rejection and a diagnostic test for evidence of rejection of the transplanted kidney in advance of any clinical symptoms.

 On March 3, 2020, we announced that our board of directors was considering options for the spin-off of FractalDx to provide the opportunity to secure separate financial and management resources for the FractalDx portfolio, with the goal of enabling accelerated development of FractalDx products and achievement of commercial milestones.

-We have implemented the FractalDx spin-off in advance of a proposed admission to AIM of our newly established subsidiary, Verici Dx.
+In April 2020, we created a wholly owned subsidiary, Verici Dx Limited, for purposes of the FractalDx spin-off.
 In May 2020, we transferred the in-licensed FractalDx technology and associated assets to Verici Dx.
 The reduction of share capital necessary to implement the FractalDx spin-off was approved by our shareholders at a general meeting held on May 15, 2020 and confirmed by the High Court in England and Wales on June 9, 2020.
 Our board of directors declared the distribution of shares to effect the FractalDx spin-off on July 7, 2020, and the distribution occurred on July 10, 2020.
-Prior to completion of a possible admission to AIM or an equivalent financing transaction, and the establishment of an independent Verici Dx board of directors and independent management team, we will retain control of Verici Dx.
-As a result of our level of control, we anticipate Verici Dx will continue to be included in our consolidated financial statements and notes thereto.